Sandra and James' Story

 - Their life insurance policy nets them about $5,000 more than what their 529/401(k) strategy would, and yet… the couple takes substantially less risk than they would if they had used conventional investing strategies to achieve their financial goals since whole life cash values are guaranteed and grow each and every year premiums are paid.

-If you want a deeper understanding of the underlying principles that drive this type of life insurance planning, then read the main article: Infinite Banking: How It Works And How It Can Work For You.
+If you want a deeper understanding of the underlying principles that drive this type of life insurance planning, then keep reading about The Perfect Policy™.